-How to hang a quilt is easy by sewing a hanging sleeve to the top of the quilt backing before adding the binding.
+How to hang a quilt is easy.
+Just add a hanging sleeve to the top of the quilt backing after it is quilted and before Binding a Quilt.

 Hanging sleeves are an absolute must at times...